cybernetics/JTemplate/README.md

     GET /sum?values=1&values=2&values=3

-An HTTP 405 response is returned when no method matching the given arguments can be found.
+An HTTP 405 ("Method Not Allowed") response is returned when no method matching the given arguments can be found.

 ### ResponseMapping Annotation
 The optional `ResponseMapping` annotation is used to associate a template with a service response.
-The annotation specifies the name of the template that will be applied to the value returned by the method, along with an optional character encoding.
-The default is UTF-8.
-Template names correspond to resource names relative to the service's type on the classpath.
+It specifies the name of the template that will be applied to the value returned by the method, as well as the MIME type of the content produced by the template.
+Template documents are stored as resources relative to the service's type on the classpath.

+`ResponseMapping` also supports the following optional elements:

+* `charset` - specifies the character encoding used by the template document (default is "UTF-8")
+* `attachment` - indicates that the response should be returned as an attachment (default is `false`)

 Multiple templates may be associated with a single method.
 For example, the following service retrieves a list of pets by owner name.
-Results may be returned either as CSV, HTML, or XML:
+Results may be returned either as CSV, HTML, or XML.
+CSV files are returned as attachments:

-    @WebServlet(urlPatterns={
-        "/pets/*",
-        "/pets.csv",
-        "/pets.html",
-        "/pets.xml"
-    }, loadOnStartup=1)
+    @WebServlet(urlPatterns={"/pets/*"}, loadOnStartup=1)
     public class PetServlet extends DispatcherServlet {
         @RequestMethod("GET")
-        @ResponseMapping(name="pets.csv", charset="ISO-8859-1")
-        @ResponseMapping(name="pets.html")
-        @ResponseMapping(name="pets.xml")
+        @ResponseMapping(name="pets~csv.txt", mimeType="text/csv", charset="ISO-8859-1", attachment=true)
+        @ResponseMapping(name="pets~html.txt", mimeType="text/html")
+        @ResponseMapping(name="pets~xml.txt", mimeType="application/xml")
         public ResultSetAdapter getPets(String owner) throws SQLException {
             ...
         }
     }

-If no template is associated with a request, the value returned by the method will be encoded as JSON using the `JSONEncoder` class.
-For example, a `GET` for the following URL would return information about all pets belonging to "Gwen" as a JSON document:

-    /pets?owner=Gwen

-`JSONEncoder` is discussed in more detail in the next section.
+If an appropriate template cannot be found, HTTP 406 ("Not Acceptable") is returned.

 #### Resource and Context References
 Any resource references in a template document are resolved against the resource bundle with the same base name as the service type, using the locale specified by the current HTTP request.
 For example, localized string values for the `PetService` class could be stored in a resource bundle named `PetService.properties` located alongside the `PetService` class on the classpath.